(1842 - 1909)

 Branch of Service: Infantry

-He had been Secretary of the Star Base Ball Club in Brooklyn by 1857.
+From old New England money, he had been Secretary of the Star Base Ball Club in Brooklyn by 1857 in the early days of the sport.
 In April 1861 at age 19 he enlisted for brief service in Company C of the 7th New York Militia, being discharged at the end of his term in June.
-On August 2, 1861 at New York City he mustered in as Private, Company C, 9th New York Infantry (Hawkins' Zouaves) to serve two years.
-He was promoted Corporal on October 1, 1861, transferred to Company K, August 9, 1862 and promoted Sergeant on August 19.
+On 2 August 1861 at New York City he mustered in as Private, Company C, 9th New York Infantry (Hawkins' Zouaves) to serve two years.
+He was promoted Corporal on 1 October 1861, was transferred to Company K on 9 August 9 1862, and was promoted to Sergeant on August 19.

 A banker in New York, he was a member of the Atlantic, Shelter Island, and New York Yacht Clubs and part owner of the yacht Atlantic - an America's Cup hopeful.
 In the 1870s he owned and sailed the schooner Agnes (painting).
 He commissioned and owned Grayling (1883-c.
 1900), a somewhat experimental shallow-draft centerboard racing schooner.
 She was unsuccessful in elimination racing for the Cup in 1887.
 Fish was on the America's Cup Committee in 1889 and 1895.